westernmagic/spin/README.md

 ## about this fork

 This is a fork of wdbm/spin.
-Everything should be working properly with my Thinkpad Yoga 12 2nd Gen machine under Ubuntu 15.10.
+Everything should be working properly with my Thinkpad Yoga 12 2nd Gen machine under Ubuntu 15.10 and 16.04.
 There are some major changes from the wdbm/spin version, including:

 - Removed the GUI.
 - Improved the handling of the accelerometer using vector math, so it detects the correct orientation.